8 Hip Strengthening Exercises for Runners from a Trainer

 How often should runners do hip exercises?

 Add hip strengthening exercises to your training program two to three times per week.
+This will improve your hip mobility so you have a better range of motion in your hip joints.

 Need a training plan to get your fastest race time or improve your strength?
 Check out our customized training programs in the Runstreet Training Center